ThomasLandstra/ThomasLandstra/README.md

 <br/>

-Hello my name is Thomas, AKA TheUndercoverCEO.
+Hello my name is Thomas.
 My favourite programming language is Python (Seeing as it's the only language I really know).

 ---